Introduction: How long has it been since you were “truly busy”?

 • Not being clear on what to do next;

-• Wasting time in the dilemma of "Should I change or not."
+• Always wasting time in the dilemma of “should I change or not.”

-Psychological theory: Harvard University research found that individuals with clear life goals have a tenfold higher probability of success ten years later compared to ordinary people.
+Psychological Theory: Harvard University research found that people with clear life goals have a success rate ten times that of ordinary people ten years later.

 • The older you get, the harder it is to find a job;